2015–16 Football League Cup: Matches

 The matches were played in the week commencing 21 September 2015.

 Fourth round

 Teams

-A total of 16 teams play in the fourth round, all winners of the third round.
-There is no seeding in this round.
+A total of 16 teams played in the fourth round, all winners of the third round.
+There was no seeding in this round.
 The draw for the fourth round was held on 23 September 2015 after the North London derby.
 (Note: The numbers in parentheses are the tier for the team during the 2015–16 season.)
-The lowest ranked teams in this round are Hull City, Middlesbrough, and Sheffield Wednesday who all play in the Football League Championship in the second division of English football.
+The lowest ranked teams in this round were Hull City, Middlesbrough, and Sheffield Wednesday who all played in the Championship, the second division of English football.

 Matches

 The matches were played in the week commencing 26 October 2015.

-Fifth round
+Quarter-finals

 Teams

-A total of 8 teams play in the fifth round, all winners of the fourth round.
-There is no seeding in this round.
+A total of eight teams played in the quarter-finals, all winners of the fourth round.
+There was no seeding in this round.
 The draw for the fifth round was held on 28 October after the completion of the fourth round.
+The lowest ranked teams in this round were Hull City, Middlesbrough and Sheffield Wednesday, who all played in the Championship, the second division of English football.